Petal 2 Visa Card Review

 Why trust us?
 Investor.com has no financial relationship with any of the credit card providers whose products we analyze and review.
 Our opinions are based solely on data and our own extensive independent research — that means unbiased guidance for consumers.
 Rewards cards in our cashback credit card calculator are listed in descending order according to how much money they pay out annually based on the inputs.

-The road to approval for a better rewards card starts somewhere — specifically with a 1% cashback, low-credit-line/few-perks card.
+The road to approval for a better rewards card starts somewhere — specifically with a 1% cash back, low-credit-line/few-perks card.
+At least Petal doesn't charge an annual fee like some other starter cards.

-Say you’ve struggled to be approved for a rewards credit card (or any card) in the past.
-Here’s your in.
-The more forgiving approval process for the Petal 2 card from WeBank gets you in the door with a no-fee cashback card.
+If you’ve struggled to be approved for a rewards credit card (or any card) in the past, here’s your in.
+The more forgiving approval process for the Petal 2 card from WeBank gets you in the door with a no-fee cash back card.
 Sure, the 1% default rewards rate is super basic.
-But pay your bill on time and eventually it’ll inch up to 1.5%.
+But pay your bill on time and Petal will gradually raise it to 1.5%.

 The basics: Get 1% cash back on all qualified purchases right away; earn 1.25% after six on-time payments and 1.5% after 12.
 Cardholders can earn 2% to 10% cash back at select local merchants.